Yuri Collins: College career

 As a freshman, he averaged 5.4 points and 5.5 assists per game, leading all freshmen in assists.
 Collins averaged 5.1 points, 2.8 rebounds, and 6.1 assists per game as a sophomore.
 He took on a leadership role for the Billikens as a junior due to an ACL tear suffered by Javonte Perkins.
 Collins was named to the First Team All-Atlantic 10 as well as the All-Defensive Team.
 He averaged 11.1 points, 4.1 rebounds and 7.9 assists per game, leading NCAA Division I in assists.
 Following the season, he entered the 2022 NBA draft and the transfer portal.
 Collins ultimately withdrew from the draft and returned to Saint Louis.
 On November 30, 2022, he recorded 20 assists in a win over Tennessee State, setting a school record and tying for the fourth-most in a single game in Division I history.

+Professional career

+Santa Cruz / Golden State Warriors (2023–2025)

+After going undrafted in the 2023 NBA draft, Collins joined the Golden State Warriors for the 2023 NBA Summer League and on October 16, he signed with them.
+However, he was waived two days later and on October 30, he joined the Santa Cruz Warriors.

+After joining them for the 2024 NBA Summer League, Collins signed with the Golden State Warriors on September 13, 2024.
+However, he was waived seven days later and on October 28, he rejoined Santa Cruz.

+On February 19, 2025, the Golden State Warriors signed Collins to a 10-day contract.
+On February 23, Collins made his NBA debut against the Dallas Mavericks, scoring his first 2 career points in a 126-102 blowout victory.

+Scarborough Shooting Stars (2025)

+On May 17, 2025, Collins signed with the Scarborough Shooting Stars of the Canadian Elite Basketball League (CEBL).

+Long Island Nets (2025–present)

+On September 9, 2025, Collin's returning player rights were traded to the Long Island Nets from the Santa Cruz Warriors in exchange for a 2026 first-round pick and a 2026 second-round pick.
+On September 20, 2025, Collins signed a training camp deal with the Brooklyn Nets, but was waived the next day.
+He later signed with Long Island on November 3, 2025.